 Is there anything else I should consider?

-There are often a number of extra products you can purchase alongside your core policy to ensure you really are protected for most eventualities.
-One in particular that I can pay homage to is Keycare!
+There are often a few extra products you can purchase alongside your core policy to ensure you really are protected for most eventualities.
+One that I can pay homage to is Keycare!
 This product has previously been my best friend when I lost my house keys whilst on holiday, the most un-relaxing end to a holiday you can imagine!
 Arriving home to find my house keys are nowhere to be seen, argh!
-Luckily, I had Keycare cover and with a 24 hour emergency line and locksmiths located around the country, within a couple of hours I was sitting on my sofa relaxing!
+Luckily, I had Keycare cover and with a 24-hour emergency line and locksmiths located around the country, within a couple of hours I was sitting on my sofa relaxing!
 So, morale of the story is not to ignore the other products you can purchase, read and take note as they may come in handy!

 Maintaining your property

-Whilst we are all aware we need to maintain our property so they continue to look nice, we also have to maintain them to ensure we are covered by our insurance.
+While we are all aware that we need to maintain our property, so they continue to look nice, we also must maintain them to ensure we are covered by our insurance.
 It’s not a commonly known fact that leaks of water around your bath or shower are not covered by your contents policy so it’s important to ensure your baths, showers and sinks are sealed to prevent any gradual water damage.
-So this weekend instead of having that BBQ, buy some sealant and check your bath!
+So, this weekend instead of having that BBQ, buy some sealant and check your bath!

 You can protect your home with cover of up to £1 million as standard with our Budget Insurance Buildings Insurance.
 To find out more about Budget’s Home Insurance features and benefits click here.